 Housing, Community, and Economic Development

-This concentration teaches students how to plan housing, neighborhoods, and the economic well being of a community and the larger region.
+The Housing, Community, and Economic Development concentration teaches students how to plan housing, neighborhoods, and the economic well-being of a community and the larger region.
 The goals of the concentration are to inform students how to increase social and economic capital and improve the quality of life generally, especially in low-income, minority, and other disadvantaged communities.

 Global and Comparative Planning